 Speech recognition software enables people to use their voice to control their computer.
 Craig Hospital patients and therapists have worked extensively with these products:

-- Windows 7, Windows 8, and Windows 10 Speech Recognition Software: speech recognition capability is built into the operating system.You can use your computer to recognize your voice and spoken commands.
+- Windows 7, Windows 8 and Windows 10 Speech Recognition Software: Speech recognition capability is built into the operating system.You can use your computer to recognize your voice and spoken commands.
 Use Speech Recognition to run programs and interact with Windows or dictate into word processing programs, fill out online forms or edit text.
 View common commands in Windows’ speech recognition.

-- Dragon for Mac: Dragon's software for Mac computers is slightly different from its PC version.
-It requires more mouse use and the commands are longer.
+- Dragon Professional Individual for Mac v6: Dragon's software for Mac computers is slightly different from its PC version.
+It requires more mouse use and the commands require more words.
 You are also limited in your web browsing capabilities when using voice commands.
-You can use your voice to create and edit text or jump to Dragon’s predetermined list of Internet sites.
-The wireless package comes with the Plantronics Calisto Bluetooth headset.
+Note: This software is no longer supported.
+You cannot upgrade the operating system beyond the High Sierra version.

 Some Craig Hospital patients have difficulty using a traditional mouse with their computer.
 Fortunately, there are a growing number of options available.

 - Cirque Smart Cat Track Pad: Features extra-large touch surface, one-touch scroll, zoom, surf and USB connectivity.
 It includes four programmable mouse click options for the PC.
 You must download free software from their website to program these options.
 You can use the side of your hand or your knuckles to operate.